 With fewer tonnes of steel and surplus gas pipes, soil and steel were used to make the area with less carbon footprint and more sustainable and yet beautiful to cover all the amenities required at the time of the games.
 The carbon footprint of the games will be about 315,000 metric tons of carbon dioxide.
 The estimated carbon footprint in March 2010 for the games was 400,000 tons.
 By making the stadium and amenities more eco friendly and striving to make it carbon neutral, the London Organising Committee of the Olympics Games has reduced it by a staggering 20% to 315,000tons.
 The construction of the stadium was done under 3 years of time and was finished by March 2011.

 The Olympic torch will be lit on 10th May using the sun’s rays at the Temple of Hera in Olympia, in a traditional hour-long ceremony in the midst of the historic ruins of the home of ancient Games.
 The Hellenic Olympic Committee (HOC) will take the Olympic flame on an 8-day relay around Greece before handing it over to the London 2012 representative in Panathenaic Stadium.
 The torch will then be brought in to the UK on 18th May.
 The torch will do a 70-day tour starting on 18th May ending at the opening of the Olympic Games on 27th July 2012.

 Olympic torch(Image by London2012.com)

 The London 2012 Olympics tickets have gone on sale, 500 days ahead of the games.
 A whopping 6.6 million tickets are available on sale.
-The ticket prices from as low as £5 for shooting event to as high as £185 for some football matches.
-Some events are free as well like sailing in Paralympics.
+The ticket prices from as low as £5 for shooting events to as high as £185 for some football matches.
+Some events are free as well like sailing in the Paralympics.
 To get the listing of ticket prices and to know the event detail click on the following London2012 Website.